6DammK9/nai-anime-pure-negative-prompt/ch01/vpred.md

-# Quick Survey on the vpred patch (which killed WD1.5 and most SD2.1 models) #
+# Quick Survey on the v-predicton #

 ## TLDR ##